dustinpfister/blog_posts/_posts/phaser-physics-oncollide.md

 layout: post
 categories: phaser
 id: 326
-updated: 2018-11-09 10:04:15
+updated: 2018-11-09 10:05:35
-version: 1.3
+version: 1.4
 ---

 When making a game with [phaser ce](https://photonstorm.github.io/phaser-ce/index.html) a common topic that comes up a lot is dealing with collision, there is detecting if a collision has occurred, and then there is doing something with that collision event.
 In this post I will be coving an examples of both using the default arcade physics engine in phaser ce.
-However the focus on this post will be on the body.onCollide event and how to use that to do something in the event of a collision.
+However the focus on this post will be on the [body.onCollide](https://photonstorm.github.io/phaser-ce/Phaser.Physics.Arcade.Body.html#onCollide) event and how to use that to do something in the event of a collision.

 <!-- more -->